DreamSoul-AI/multimodality/README.md

 - fix training & encoding data dim errors

 ## To Do
-- Refactor the way of calling parameter 'block_e'
+- Refactor the way of calling parameter 'block_size'
 - Refactor dataset module

 ## Examples